National Institute for Medical Research: Moving to Mill Hill

-The official opening ceremony took place on 5 May 1950, with King George VI and Queen Elizabeth present.
-Harington expanded the research programme into ten divisions during his 20-year tenure and guided researchers at the institute to, amongst other achievements, the development of gas chromatography and the discovery of interferon.
-From 1950 to 1955 Albert Neuberger was Head of Biochemistry at the institute.In 1962, Nobel Prize winner Sir Peter Medawar became director and, consistent with his research interests, established NIMR as a major centre for immunological research.
+Sir Henry Dale had retired in 1942 and was succeeded by Sir Charles Harington as the new director from 1942 to 1962.
+Harington expanded the research programme into ten divisions during his 20-year tenure, and guided researchers at the institute to, amongst other achievements, the development of gas chromatography and the discovery of interferon.
+From 1950 to 1954 Albert Neuberger was Head of Biochemistry at the institute.

+In 1962, Nobel Prize winner Sir Peter Medawar became director and, consistent with his research interests, established NIMR as a major centre for immunological research.
 Following an illness, Medawar retired as director in 1971 to be replaced by Sir Arnold Burgen.
 Burgen had an interest in nuclear magnetic resonance techniques and formed the MRC Biomedical NMR Centre at the institute in 1980.
 Sir Dai Rees became director in 1982 to be replaced by Sir John Skehel in 1987.